 If your kids are anything like mine, they’ve gone through all the coloring books already during this quarantine!
 An activity that is fun for all ages (no children required) is making personalized coloring pages designed after famous works of art.
-Below is a walkthrough of this project inspired by Reynold Beal’s Off Bridgeport (1908) from the Museum’s collection as an example.
+Below is a walkthrough of this project inspired by Reynolds Beal’s Off Bridgeport (1908) from the Museum’s collection as an example.

 To create unique, personalized coloring pages inspired by famous works of art.